Making a False Statement

 Under Section 547B Crimes Act, Public Mischief of “making a false statement” is a summary offence.
 However, it is only a commonly held misconception that summary offences aren’t really criminal offences when the fact remains that they are indeed criminal offences that are dealt before a magistrate in the Local Court.

-We understand how dealing with an offence charge in Courts, be it small or big in nature, can be an exhausting legal experience and therefore, to support you in your criminal legal battles, the team of experienced and highly capable criminal defence lawyers at Benjamin Leonardo – The Defenders is always present.
+At Benjamin Leonardo, we understand how dealing with an offence charge in Courts, be it small or big in nature, can be an exhausting legal experience.
+To support you in your criminal legal battles and ensure you encounter a smooth and simplified process, our the team of experienced and highly capable criminal defence lawyers at Benjamin Leonardo – The Defenders is always present.